The Hidden Cost of Outdated Charts

 400 chart updates per year.
 Eight per week.
 Every week.
 Forever.

-Calendar reminders don't scale.
-Audits don't scale.
-Hiring people to refresh visuals that will be outdated again in three months doesn't scale.
+Calendar reminders do not scale.
+Audits do not scale.
+Hiring people to refresh visuals that will be outdated again in three months does not scale.

-Static charts aren't failing because teams neglect them.
-They're failing because they require ongoing maintenance to remain truthful, and publishing systems were never designed for that.
+Static charts fail for a structural reason: they require ongoing maintenance to remain truthful, and publishing systems were never designed to provide it.

 Every Data Point Is a Claim